What is data processing?

 The cloud is an ideal solution for organizations as it offers the convenience of automated data processing, which can be done quickly and efficiently.
 As a result, faster and more valuable data means greater business insights.

 In addition, for companies with a hybrid, or remote workforce, the cloud offers built-in security and data protection making data processing far easier.
-One example of this is confidential computing, which allows users to process sensitive data while maintaining a robust level of encryption
+One example of this is confidential computing, which allows users to process sensitive data while maintaining a robust level of encryption.

 The ability to process unstructured data is also on the increase, thanks to the emergence of AI-enabled Unstructured Data Management (UDM), turning data like text-based interactions or chat logs into useful assets.

-Many businesses still lack the specialized tools to do this, however, vector databases are one way forward in this time of generative AI
+Many businesses still lack the specialized tools to do this, however, vector databases are one way forward in this time of generative AI.

-Dale Walker is the Managing Editor of ITPro, and its sibling sites CloudPro and ChannelPro.
-Dale has a keen interest in IT regulations, data protection, and cyber security.
+Dale Walker is a contributor specializing in cybersecurity, data protection, and IT regulations.
+He was the former managing editor at ITPro, as well as its sibling sites CloudPro and ChannelPro.
 He spent a number of years reporting for ITPro from numerous domestic and international events, including IBM, Red Hat, Google, and has been a regular reporter for Microsoft's various yearly showcases, including Ignite.